OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 #### Brand

-  * [Brand Bar](src/templates/generic/brand-bar) - The brand bar is a space in the footer to include your brand name and logo.
-  * [Splash Screen](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/Brand_Splashscreen.md) - This is a screen for displaying your branding while the add-in is loading.
+  * [Splash Screen](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/Brand_Splashscreen.md) - This is a screen to display your company branding while the add-in is loading.

 #### First-Run

-  * [Paging Panel](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_PagingPanel.md) - Takes users through a series of features or information before they start using the add-in.
+  * [Multi Page Value Proposition](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_PagingPanel.md) - Takes users through a series of features or information before they start using the add-in.
-  * [Steps to Start](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_StepsToStart.md) - Provides users with an ordered list of steps to perform to get started using your add-in.
+  * [Value Proposition with Instructional Steps](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_StepsToStart.md) - Provides users with an ordered list of steps to perform to get started using your add-in.
-  * [Trial Feature](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_TrialFeature.md) - Allows unlocking a feature in an add-in, and signing-up for a trial version of the add-in.
+  * [Paid Feature Sign Up](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_TrialFeature.md) - Allows unlocking a feature in an add-in, and signing-up for a trial version of the add-in.
-  * [Trial Version](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_TrialVersion.md) - Shows users how to get started with a trial version of your add-in.
+  * [Trial Sign Up](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_TrialVersion.md) - Shows users how to get started with a trial version of your add-in.
-  * [Value Placemat](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_ValuePlacemat.md) - Communicates your add-in's value proposition.
+  * [Value Proposition with List Items](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_ValuePlacemat.md) - Communicates your add-in's value proposition.
-  * [Video Placemat](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_VideoPlacemat.md) - Shows users a video before they start using your add-in.
+  * [Informational Video](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_VideoPlacemat.md) - Shows users a video before they start using your add-in.

 <!--#### General-->
 #### Authorization